 Marmot droppings are dark brown or black and usually range from ⅜ to ½ inch in diameter.
 They are elongated and pointed at one end.
 They are mostly found scattered near their burrows or nearby rocks.

-Benefits of Professional Marmot Pest Control
+What are the Benefits of Professional Marmot Wildlife Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a marmot problem.
 Finding and treating the marmots can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the marmot infestation.